dushivani/A-tribute-to-APJ-Abdul-Kalam/README.md

 # A-tribute-to-APJ-Abdul-Kalam
-It's a tribute page to APJ Abdul Kalam made using html and css.
+It's a tribute page to APJ Abdul Kalam made using php, html and css.